 Paul Douglas (Mike Wilson), Leslie Phillips (Howard Meade), Walter Rilla (Dr Boronski), Eva Bartok (Paula Wendt), Philip Leaver (Komissar Koerner), Michael Caridia (Hugo Wendt), Martin Miller (Lochner), Jackie Lane (Anna), Pauline Drewett (Hedda Lockner)

-American journalist Mike Wilson and his British compatriot Howard Meade are travelling by train to cover a music festival in Stuttgart when their carriage becomes uncoupled and coasts down an abandoned branchline into the Soviet republic of Gudavia.
+American journalist Mike Wilson and his British compatriot Howard Meade are travelling by train to cover a music festival in Stuttgart.
+However, their train carriage becomes uncoupled and coasts down an abandoned branchline into the Soviet republic of Gudavia.
 The country has cut off contact with the outside world and their arrival is a sensation among the locals.
 At first imprisoned, they are then made guests at the inn on the orders of Dr Boronski.
 They meet Boronski, a former Western biologist with radical ideas about creating a genetic master people who disappeared a few years earlier.
-From his castle laboratory over the town, Boronski has been conducting experiments using gamma radiation that will turn children into geniuses, while the rejects from his experiments have been turned into a zombified army.
+From his castle laboratory over the town, Boronski has been conducting experiments using gamma radiation that will make children into geniuses, while the rejects from his experiments have been turned into a zombified army.

 I had seen The Gamma People reviewed in several science-fiction cinema guides and made a note to track it down.
 Seen it ends up disappointing somewhat on what one’s expectation led me to believe.
 The talk of using radiation to create a race of super-children makes it seem more of a science-fiction film than it is.
 The element is there and does push The Gamma People over into science-fiction territory but it is also a soft case to be made.